Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Don’t worry, it isn’t infected!"
 Nofl added.
 "Not with zombifying nanotech, anyway.
 Just good old-fashioned Staphylococcus!"

 "...Oh."
 Dog didn’t know what to say to that.
-"Uh… Good."
+"Uh...
+Good."

 Stainless looked at somebody near the door, a brown-haired young man in a navy blue uniform with a gold anchor on the rank slide in the middle of his chest.
 "Tisdale.
 Escort Mister Wagner to the hospital, would you?"

 "Yessir."
 The lad offered Dog a shoulder to lean on and turned out to be a fair bit stronger than he looked, which was very welcome when Dog stood up and found that his knee really didn’t want to cooperate.
 He could vaguely remember Cathy kicking him in it.

-That had been… minutes ago, from his personal perspective.
+That had been... minutes ago, from his personal perspective.
 He was having a hard time keeping up.

 "...You’ll let me know what happens to my crew?" he asked.